 I spent three months in French Polynesia while backpacking across the South Pacific Islands and have since returned on four additional visits.
 While no two islands are the same, it’s key to avoid trying to see too much.
 This is paradise, after all, so leave plenty of time for relaxing.
 Independent travelers to French Polynesia will discover that there’s way more to this destination than just luxury resorts.
 It all depends on you.
 If you have just one week to spend in Tahiti and French Polynesia, you’ll most likely do the “classic route” of Tahiti, Moorea, and Bora Bora.
 In this itinerary, I’ll also suggest a different option for those who see to get off the beaten track.

-Heading to French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+Heading off to French Polynesia?
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

-Part 1: Papeete, Tahiti (1 Day)
+Part 1: Tahiti (1 Day)

 Start your morning with a visit to Papeete Market – the most colorful market in the South Pacific.
 Shop for anything from black pearls to sweet mangos, and enjoy the exotic vibe.

 Here’s a quick tour of the Papeete market.

 In the afternoon, head on a walking tour of Papeete, checking out its colonial style buildings, charming cathedrals and laid back waterfront.
 Head to the Robert Wan Pearl Museum and grab lunch in the new waterfront boardwalk or in the heart of the city.

 For dinner, head to Place Vaiete and experience the cuisine of the legendary roulottes.
 Tahitians love to eat out, and these food vans serve large inexpensive portions of local food, Chinese classics, and even French crepes!
 After dinner, go for a drink in one of Papeete’s bars or check with your hosts if any traditional Polynesian dance shows are happening in one of the resorts.